Facebook Cover Photo Resizer

-Build a page-ready 851x315 Facebook banner with stable composition for desktop and mobile so headlines and visual anchors survive UI trimming.
+Build a page-ready 851x315 Facebook cover photo with stable composition for desktop and mobile so headlines and visual anchors survive UI trimming.

 Drag & drop or click to select your image (Max 20MB)